dvingerh/PyInstaLive/README.md

 ## Features

-- Download ongoing livestreams (also detects livestreams in which the user is live with the livestream owner)
+- Download ongoing livestreams (also detects livestreams in which the user is a guest of someone else's livestream)
 - Download available replays
 - Download livestream and replay comments
 - Run a command when starting and/or finishing a download (Experimental)